Gauhar Jaan: India's first recording sessions

 India's first recording sessions included Gauhar Jaan, singing a khayal in Raag Jogiya, recorded by Fred Gaisberg of the Gramophone Company.
 The sessions began on 8 November 1902.
 Over the course of six weeks, more than 500 matrices were recorded of local artists.
 The records were manufactured in Germany and shipped to India in April 1903.
 They proved a great success in popularising the gramophone in India, where locals had no interest or appreciation for Western music.
 The recording was done in a makeshift recording studio in two large rooms of a hotel in Kolkata.
 By 1903, her records started appearing in Indian markets and were in great demand.

 Restoration and release

-Saregama India (formerly the Gramophone Co. of India Ltd. or His Master's Voice (HMV)), is planning to re-release the milestone recordings of Gauhar Jaan, after retrieving them from Gramophone Company's London archives, and restoring them to their original glory.
+Saregama (formerly the Gramophone Co. of India Ltd, His Master's Voice), is planning to re-release the milestone recordings of Gauhar Jaan, after retrieving them from Gramophone Company's London archives, and restoring them to their original glory.

-Her songs are also part of the 'Vintage Music From India' (1996) audio album, and her image forms its cover.